bax082024/R-MD-HTML-Converter/README.md

 2. Write the code in the file `Test.md`.

-3. run the program and create the html file.
+3. run the program and create the `output.html` file.
     - **cargo run Test.md**

+4. Open the `output.html` file in any browser, or go live function in IDE.

 ---